NOC-OI/git-novice-old/_episodes/08-collab.md

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".

 We'll be using a repository listing the locations of people's favourite pubs, restaurants, cafes and just general favourite places to go.
-You can find this repository at https://github.com/colinsauze/aber-pubs
+You can find this repository at [https://github.com/NOC-OI/favourite-places](https://github.com/NOC-OI/favourite-places)

 To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:

 ~~~
-$ git clone https://github.com/colinsauze/aber-pubs ~/Desktop/aber-pubs
+$ git clone git@github.com:NOC-OI/favourite-places.git ~/Desktop/favourite-places
 ~~~
 {: .language-bash}

-If you choose to clone without the clone path (`~/Desktop/aber-pubs`) specified at the end, you will clone inside your own aber-pubs folder!
+If you choose to clone without the clone path (`~/Desktop/favourite-places`) specified at the end, you will clone inside your own favourite-places folder!
 Make sure to navigate to the `Desktop` folder first.

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)